 Knowing dinner is basically done before I even go to work makes me feel like a superhero.
 No matter what the day brings, I know we’ll walk into a house smelling of roast long simmered in herbs, wine, and garlic.
 Now, that’s not a bad way to end a workday.

-Leaner cuts of beef are best for the slow cooker.
+Leaner cuts of beef are best for the slow cooker or Crockpot.
 The long, slow cooking method helps the connective tissue and fat breakdown slowly over many hours, which yields fork-tender bites of beef.